pinelle/applied-machine-learning-1/assignments.md

 This assignment is included in my Applied Machine Learning I workshop.

 ## Assignment
-Learn how to use the Spyder IDE.
-Follow these steps:
-- Start Spyder
-- Work with default initial file
-- Create a very simple program: print(“hello”)
-- Save the .py file
-- Run the program
-- Verify the output

 Set the k value in the KNN algorithm and identify the k values where the precision drops below:
 - 90%
 - 80%